spessasus/spessasynth_core/docs/spessa-synth-processor/event-types.md

 - `parameter`: `MasterParameterType` - the master parameter type.
 - `value`: varies - the new value of this parameter.

+Note that this event usually triggers from the MIDI system change or user's change.

 [All master parameters can be found here](master-parameter.md)